FelixOnline/v2/content/articles/2016-5-27-jeremy-corbyn-hosts-economy-event-in-sherfield.md

 Last Saturday, members of the Labour party gathered in the Sherfield great hall to discuss the future of the British economy.

-The great hall, where exams have been happening all week, was transformed into a Labour love\-in, while party activists, journalists and MPs wondered around the Sherfield building discussing economic policy.
+The great hall, where exams have been happening all week, was transformed into a Labour love-in, while party activists, journalists and MPs wondered around the Sherfield building discussing economic policy.
 The event was a private one, with Imperial renting out the space to the party for a fee.

 The focus of the day was firmly on the economy; speakers discussed Labour’s ‘new economics’ with a focus on wealth and its distribution.
 Jeremy Corbyn told activists that wealth creation itself was not a bad thing as “we all want greater prosperity” but that there must be a greater focus on how that wealth is created and shared.